theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 Option D passes the initial parameter plus two more to turn int a vararg array of size 2.
 Option G passes the initial parameter plus an array of size 2.
 Option A does not compile because it does not pass the initial parameter.
 Options E and F do not compile because they do not declare an array properly.
 It should be `new boolean[] {true}`.
 Option B creates a vararg array of size 0 and option C creates a vararg array of size 1.

 ### Q6.
 Which of the following are true?
 (Choose all that apply)
-- A. Package private access is more lenient than protected access.
+- [ ] A. Package private access is more lenient than protected access.
-- B. A `public` class that has private fields and package private methods is not visible to classes outside the package.
+- [ ] B. A `public` class that has private fields and package private methods is not visible to classes outside the package.
-- C. You can use access modifiers so only some of the classes in a package see a particular package private class.
+- [ ] C. You can use access modifiers so only some of the classes in a package see a particular package private class.
-- D. You can use access modifiers to allow read access to all methods, but not any instance variables.
+- [X] D. You can use access modifiers to allow read access to all methods, but not any instance variables.
-- E. You can use access modifiers to restrict read access to all classes that begin with the word Test.
+- [ ] E. You can use access modifiers to restrict read access to all classes that begin with the word Test.

 ### A6.
+Option D is correct.
+This is the common implementation for encapsulation by setting all fields to be private and all methods to be public.
+Option A is incorrect because allows subclasses access.
+Option B is incorrect because the class is public.
+This means that other classes can see the class.
+However, they cannot call any of the methods or read any of the fields.
+It is essentially a useless class.
+Option E is incorrect because Java no such capability.

 ### Q7.
 Given the following `my.school.Classroom` and `my.city.School` class definitions, which line number in `main()` generate a compiler error?
 (Choose all that apply)
 ```java